-It is highly recommended that students undertake regular instrumental tuition on their chosen component whilst enrolled in Year 10 Music.
+It is highly recommended that students undertake regular instrumental tuition and enroll with the school instrumental program on their chosen instrument whilst enrolled in Year 10 Music.
 This is necessary in order for students to receive the appropriate specialised instruction for their particular instrument / voice and to learn sufficiently challenging repertoire for performance.
-Alternatively, lessons can be sought outside of Sandringham College, as long as teachers are familiar with the nature of such school programs and are willing to cater for students' individual needs.